Audie Bock

 Audie Elizabeth Bock (born October 15, 1946) is an American film scholar and politician who served in the California State Assembly from 1999 to 2000, and was elected to the Sarasota County, Florida Soil and Water Conservation District in 2018.

 She was elected in 1999 as a Green Party member during a special election for Oakland's 16th Assembly District, but switched to the Democratic Party after losing the 2000 election.

 Early life and career

-Bock was born in New York and raised in Berkeley, California.
+Bock was born in New York and raised in Berkeley, California, the daughter of Charles K. Bock and Felicia Gressitt Bock.
 She attended Berkeley High School.
 She then attended Wellesley College, graduating in 1967.

 For the next five years, she lived in Japan, near Tokyo, where she taught English and helped to publish English-language travel books.

 After that, she returned to the United States to attend Harvard University, where she received a master's degree in East Asian studies.
 She stayed at Harvard to receive a PhD, where she wrote a dissertation on Japanese film directors.
 This involved returning to Japan and interviewing some directors, including Akira Kurosawa; the two struck up a friendship as a result.

 Bock's dissertation was published as the 1978 book Japanese Film Directors (ISBN 0-87011-304-6).

 Bock served as an assistant producer on Kurosawa's 1980 film Kagemusha.